Michael Harris II Player Props: Braves vs. Diamondbacks

 Michael Harris II At The Plate

-- Harris II is batting .262 with 11 doubles, a triple, nine home runs and 16 walks.
+- Harris II has 11 doubles, two triples, nine home runs and 16 walks while batting .263.

-- Harris II has reached base via a hit in 43 games this season (of 71 played), and had multiple hits in 13 of those games.
+- In 18 games this year (25%), Harris II has picked up an RBI, and in six of those games (8.3%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 25 games this year (35.2%), including multiple runs in seven games.
+- He has scored a run in 25 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.